 2. Eating Disorder

 Another condition that can be addressed through occupation therapy is an eating disorder.
 According to reports by the Massachusetts Eating Disorders Association, approximately forty percent of girls, mostly teenagers suffer from an eating disorder.
-Eating disorder is defined by the National Eating Disorders Association as the association of strong negative behaviors, attitudes, and emotions surrounding food and weight loss issues.
+The truth behind eating disorder is defined by the National Eating Disorders Association as the association of strong negative behaviors, attitudes, and emotions surrounding food and weight loss issues.
 This mental condition is categorized into three: bulimia, anorexia nervosa, and binge eating.
 When your loved one is suffering from this mental health condition, their attitudes and behaviors toward their activities are hampered by their steady focus on weight and food.
 This can result in the disruption of their everyday activities.
 In work and school settings, this can lead to underperformance due to the lack of interest in what they do.